lquvatexas/lquvatexas.github.io/teaching.md

 ### Lab Instructor (Fall 2013 - Summer 2016):
 - **BIO 206L Laboratory Experiments In Biology: Structure and Function of Organisms**

-  - techniques of Microscopy II Fluorescence, anatomy of the crayfish, ghost shrimp, and amphipoda, physiology of crayfish, urchin & chick reproduction and development, bacterial transformation, representative vetebrate: anatomy of the rats dominance behavior of the common cricket, nest recognition in the harvester ant, plant transpiration from the bean leaf, neurophysiology lab, frog sciatic nerve, frog nerve/muscle.
+  - Techniques of Microscopy II Fluorescence, anatomy of the crayfish, ghost shrimp, and amphipoda, physiology of crayfish, urchin & chick reproduction and development, bacterial transformation, representative vetebrate: anatomy of rats, dominance behavior of the common cricket, nest recognition in the harvester ant, plant transpiration from the bean leaf, neurophysiology lab, frog sciatic nerve, frog nerve/muscle.